MayconMarigo/MayconMarigo/README.md

-- 👋 Hi, I’m @MayconMarigo
+- 👋 Hi, I’m Maycon Marigo, i am actually 29 y old and passionate about tech!
 - 👀 I’m interested in AI (Machine Learning, Neural networks and etc) and front-end (Reactjs and React-Native)
 - 🌱 currently learning some languages simultaneously (java, C, javascript), data structures and front-end development.
 - 💞️ I’m looking to collaborate on front end projects to keep learning and improve my knowledge.